kajamiko/u_m_website/README.md

 The database setting has been changed from default Django file to Heroku Postgres Database.
 In development, I have used a separate configuration file to keep sensitive data.
 These variables are set as Heroku Confog Vars.

-Suprisingly, I did not encounter any problems with the code itself during deployment, and I did not set a separate git branch for the purpose.
+Suprisingly, I did not encounter any problems with the code itself during deployment.

-The same code works locally on Cloud9 and on Heroku.
+However, I created a separeate branch for Heroku deployment.
+The only difference from the master branch is the `date_created.editable = True` line in tickets/models.py.
+It allowed me to add tickets with various `created_date` field in Heroku's database, for demonstration purposes.

 ## Credits